ABOUT

 Recent Ofsted publications have highlighted the importance of vocabulary acquisition for progression in all aspects of English, and specifically mentioned the benefit of learning Latin and Greek roots and etymology.
 Vocabulous is a ready-to-use programme which is not only fun for students, but gives teachers the resources they need to be confident teaching etymology and morphology.

-Vocabulous provides 36 lessons, featuring over 400 videos and quizzes, with accompanying extension worksheets.
+Vocabulous provides over 30 fully-planned and resourced lessons a year, featuring over 400 videos and quizzes, with accompanying extension worksheets.
 This means that teachers are supported to incorporate explicit vocabulary instruction as part of their regular English lessons.

 Vocabulous is founded by Lucy Huelin, a Latin and Classics teacher turned EdTech entrepreneur based in York.
 Lucy won the Let Teachers SHINE competition in 2021 with her website, Vocabulous, and has since been working hard to bring some of the key benefits from learning ancient languages to students across the country as part of their English learning.

-Prior to founding Vocabulous, Lucy studied Classics at the University of Oxford and became a Chartered Accountant before qualifying as a Latin and Classics teacher.
+Prior to founding Vocabulous, Lucy studied Classics at the University of Oxford and became a Chartered Accountant before working as a Latin and Classics teacher in Yorkshire.

 FUNDING AND SUPPORT